California Real Estate Practice

-Students are advised to visit the California Department of Real Estate's website at http://www.dre.ca.gov for license application requirements.
+Visit the California Department of Real Estate's website at https://www.dre.ca.gov for license application requirements.

-This pre-license course requires the completion of the study and mastery of fifteen topics.
-These fifteen topics are organized as follows:
+This pre-license course requires the completion of the study and mastery of sixteen topics.
+These sixteen topics are organized as follows:

 Upon registering for the pre-license course you will be assigned a primary instructor.
 This instructor will assist you with regard to any questions regarding course content or course navigation.
 You may contact your instructor by telephone or email.

-This Pre-License Course may be completed at your own pace.
+This California salesperson prelicense course may be completed at your own pace.
 The course is designed to take a minimum of 45 hours to complete.
 The time will be spent reading the course text materials, studying the text materials to ensure concept understanding, completion of the course exercise sets, and review of support material and successful passage of the course final examination.

 The California DRE requires that pre-license courses not be completed in less than 17-1/2 days from enrollment, per course.
 This means that if purchased as a package, the 135 hours necessary to obtain a California salesperson license may not be completed in less than 54 days from enrollment.